-- Good circulation is essential to healing.
-Tight muscles and fascia impede blood flow, which can also affect the nervous system resulting in painful symptoms.
+- Adequate circulation is essential to healing.
+Tight muscles and fascia impede blood flow.

 - The body has its own innate ability to heal.

-- The whole body is interrelated; i.e. restricted movement in the foot related to an old ankle sprain can eventually affect the knee, hip, back, and even the neck.
+- The whole body is interrelated; i.e. restricted movement in the foot related to an old ankle sprain can eventually affect the knee, hip, back, and may even affect neck mobility over time.

-The key to successful treatment lies in the manual practitioner's ability to assess position, mobility, and vitality of all tissues.
+The key to a successful session lies in the Osteopathic Manual Practitioner's ability to assess position, mobility, and vitality of all tissues.
 Restrictions of movement result in dysfunction and pain.

 Most hands-on techniques are gentle and are generally not painful.

-When a patient comes in for a consultation the therapist will first ask the nature of the complaint.
-She/he will want to know all of the details of the current problem, including a history of past injuries and illnesses.
+What does a Osteopathic Manual Practitioner do when a client comes in for a consultation?
+The therapist will first ask the nature of the complaint.
+The therapist wants to know all details of the current problem, including a history of past injuries and illnesses.